The spectral site revisited: Fibered sites and fibered topoi

-In particular, it can be shown that the opcartesian morphisms in the oplax colimit $ \int V$ have a left calculus of fraction in the sense of Gabriel-Zisman, as explained in \cite{sga4}[Proposition 6.4], so that we can consider the localization of the oplax colimit $ \int V$ at the opcartesian morphisms; we know that this localization is the pseudocolimit of the pseudofunctor $V$ in $\mathcal{C}at$, that is,
+\begin{division} From the construction above of the oplax limit, we can construct the pseudolimit in $\Cat$ of a fibered topos.
+It can be shown that the cartesian morphisms in the oplax colimit $ \int V$ have a left calculus of fractions in the sense of Gabriel-Zisman, as explained in \cite{sga4}[Proposition 6.4], so that we can consider the localization of the oplax colimit $ \int V$ at the cartesian morphisms; we know that this localization is the pseudocolimit of the pseudofunctor $V$ in $\Cat$, that is,

-where $ \Sigma_V$ denotes the class of opcartesian morphisms.
-Moreover, the topology $ J_V$ is transferred to the localization - we still denote the induced topology as $J_V$.
-This provides the following expression of pseudolimits:
+where $ \Sigma_V$ denotes the class of cartesian morphisms.
+Moreover, the topology $ J_V$ is transferred to the localization -- we still denote the induced topology as $J_V$.
+This provides the following expression of pseudolimits:\end{division}